Why should we use Views with Relational Databases

 What are database views and why should we have them in our database?

 So naturally the question arises, Why don’t we use queries on just the tables?
 When should we decide to create a view in our database?
+Let us look at what are the advantages of using views in applications and reports

-In certain situations views can provide many advantages over tables.
 Views can represent a subset of the data contained in a table.
 Views can limit the degree of exposure of the underlying tables to the outer world.
+This is particularly useful when we are handling sensitive data and need to limit the exposure to different users.
 A given user may have permission to query the view, while denied access to the rest of the database table.
-But since we have to run a query to get the view, querying from a view is slower and that is a price we pay.
-But even with that disadvantage on speed in some cases it is a good idea to use views.
+Views are used commonly in representing data for reporting purposes.
+We know that since we have to run a query first to get the view, querying from a view is slower and that is a price we pay.

 When should we use Views?